 Intentionally or not, Hollywood responded in kind.
 This year’s movies included unusually high-quality screams that capture the mood du jour in the United States and beyond.
 Bellows, howls, shouts, cries, hollers, roars, squeals, wails, and yelps conveyed dark shades of emotion for which words are simply too weak.

 Some of the best screams come from movies that won’t win Oscars, or even Golden Globes, come awards season.
 But this list is about the screams themselves.
 These aren't mere jump-scare grunts, blurted out of gut instinct.
-Ranked below are the ten most powerful, earth-shaking, soul-wrenching verbal utterances we heard in theaters this year.
+Ranked below are the ten most powerful, earth-shaking, soul-wrenching verbal utterances we heard in theatres this year.
 Beware of spoilers.

 You know something’s about to go down when an MRI machine shows up in a movie, especially a superhero movie.
 Either someone’s getting a devastating diagnosis, or something really creepy is about to happen in that machine.
 Tom Hardy as journalist Eddie Brock lets out a literally inhuman shout as he almost transforms into the unhinged beast that makes this Marvel film so fun.

-In a year where Nic Cage is on screen and screaming, it would be a grave offense to not include him on a list like this.
+In a year where Nic Cage is on screen and screaming, it would be a grave offence to not include him on a list like this.
 He’s got a lot to holler about in Panos Cosmatos’s Mandy, a psychedelic occult horror vengeance film involving apocalyptic bikers, niche religious zealots, a giant crossbow, and a homemade battle ax.
 After a devastating blow to his hermetic life as a lumberjack, Red Miller (Cage) goes on a coke, vodka, and LSD-fueled rampage.
 In between the devastating events of the setup and the devastating carnage of the resolution, Cage delivers a devastating, carnal howl while swigging liquor and wearing only his underwear and a shirt with a tiger on it.

 8. Black Panther